hjuutilainen/curl-for-munki/README.md

 ### Build with Homebrew

 Building and packaging curl with Homebrew is not working anymore.
 It seems that Homebrew currently builds curl using Apple's own Secure Transport engine instead of OpenSSL.

+### Installer package downloads

+Latest pre-built installer packages are for curl 7.38.0 and can be downloaded from the [releases page](https://github.com/hjuutilainen/curl-for-munki/releases/latest).
+These have been built with `/usr/local` prefix.